tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 <center><img src="/content/images/2019/03/day-2-vitthala.jpg"></center>

-The path to the temple is not that hard IMO if you are alright with walking in the sun with little to zero presence of humans in th path under the scorching sun.
+The path to the temple is not that hard IMO if you are alright with walking in the sun with little to zero presence of humans in the path under the scorching sun.
 You walk alongside the river banks in some parts and get to witness the ruins which were left behind when the empire had fallen.

-The other way of reaching to Vitthala temple from Virupaksha is to take a 12 km auto ride which would push you back by some 800 INR or so depending on how well you can bargain for it.
+The other way of reaching to the Vitthala temple from Virupaksha is to take a 12 km auto ride which would push you back by some 800 INR or so depending on how well you can bargain with the auto drivers.

 Whichever suits you I would say.
-I wanted to take that hike as my lodge owner had mentioned it should be doable if I have lot of water with me.
+I wanted to take that hike as my lodge owner had mentioned it should be doable given I had lots of water.

 <center><img src="/content/images/2019/03/stone-chariot.jpg"></center>